ropensci-archive/pegax/README.md

 {};
 ```

+## Grammar

-## Rules are combined to form a grammar
+Rules are combined to form a grammar,

 e.g., string must match `name`, then have one comma, then one space,
 then match `numbers`.

 ```